n0rmz/ripple-dev-portal/API.md

 ## Ripple-REST API

-The [`ripple-rest`](http://github.com/ripple/ripple-rest) API is RESTful interface built to communicate directly to `rippled`.
-Our API is designed to have predictable, resource-oriented URLs and uses HTTP response codes to indicate any API errors.

-Available API Routes:

-+ `GET /api/v1/addresses/:address/next_notification`
-+ `GET /api/v1/addresses/:address/next_notification/:prev-hash`
-+ `GET /api/v1/addresses/:address/payments/:dst_address/:dst_amount`
-+ `POST /api/v1/addresses/:address/payments`
-+ `GET /api/v1/addresses/:address/payments/:hash`
-+ `GET /api/v1/addresses/:address/txs/:hash`
-+ `GET /api/v1/status`
-+ `GET /api/v1/server/connected`
+The `ripple-rest` API makes it easy to access the Ripple system via a RESTful web interface.
+In this section, we will cover the concepts you need to understand, and get you started accessing the API and learning how to use it.

+While there are different APIs that you can use, for example by accessing the `rippled` server directly via a web socket, this documentation focuses on the `ripple-rest` API as this is the high-level API recommended for working with the Ripple system.

 ## Ripple Concepts

 Ripple is an internet protocol for financial transactions.
-It uses a shared ledger to track balances among parties no matter how physically far apart they may be.
-This allows each payments to clear in seconds rather than days.
-It also makes it possible for a person who uses one currency to seamlessly pay a person who uses a different currency.
+You can use Ripple to send money anywhere in the world, in any currency, instantly and for free.
 Learn more about it on the [Ripple Wiki](https://ripple.com/wiki/Ripple_Introduction).

 ### Ripple Address

-A Ripple Address is an entry in the Ledger.
-People typically have one Address that stores their Ripple credits, IOUs and the trust paths granted to and from other accounts.
-Each address has a private key.
-Anyone that knows an addresses' private key can authorize transactions from that address.

->Sample Ripple Address: rpvfJ4mR6QQAeogpXEKnuyGBx8mYCSnYZi
+In the Ripple world, each account is identified by a Ripple ___address___.
+A ripple address is a string that uniquely identifies an account, for example: `rNsJKf3kaxvFvR8RrDi9P3LBk2Zp6VL8mp`

 Learn more about the [Ripple Address](https://ripple.com/wiki/Account).